LOGO

 While I loved the climb to Boucharo, the route to Cirque de Troumouse just feels a little more off the beaten path.
 Smaller road, fewer tourists, no ski station, fewer cyclists.
 My kind of place.

-The first 9 or kms after Gèdre are nice, relatively straight, but no huge deal.
+The first 9 or so kms after Gèdre are nice, relatively straight, but no huge deal.
 But after the toll, it gets fun.
 Two long sections – before and after a very scenic restaurant at 1800 metres — with hairpins everywhere.

 I was tired after a long day, but I couldn’t help but enjoy the views, the huge mountains, the hairpins, the cows, the empty roads.